robotix/2020.robotix.in/FAQ/nuke_trench.md

 **Q: What will be the dimensions of the blocks?**

-Size of blocks will be 6cm*6cm*6cm.
+Size of blocks will be 6cm x 6cm x 6cm.

 **Q: Can the bot be connected to a laptop during the run?**